geomarker-io/codec/README.md

 The goal of the R package {codec} is to support [CoDEC](https://geomarker.io/codec) data infrastructure through

-- defining the CoDEC tabular-data-resource (TDR) specifications: `vignette("specs")`
+- defining the CoDEC tabular-data-resource (TDR) specifications
-- providing tools to check TDRs against the CoDEC specifications
-- creation and hosting of an interactive data catalog and explorer: `vignette("data")`
+- creation and hosting of an interactive data catalog and explorer
-- providing an R-based interface for retreiving CoDEC data (`codec_data()`)
+- providing an R-based interface for retreiving CoDEC data stored online

 ### Installation